Bounds on the growth of high Sobolev norms of solutions to 2D Hartree Equations: Introduction.

 We prove Theorem \ref{Theorem 1} and Theorem \ref{Theorem 2} for initial data $\Phi$, which we assume lies only in $H^s(\mathbb{T}^2)$ and $H^s(\mathbb{R}^2)$, respectively.
 We don't assume any further regularity on the initial data.
 However, in the course of the proof, we work with $\Phi$ which is smooth, in order to make our formal calculations rigorous.
 The fact that we can do this follows from an appropriate Approximation Lemma (Proposition \ref{Proposition 3.2} and Proposition \ref{Proposition 4.5}).

 \textbf{Organization of the paper:}

 In Section 2, we give some notation, and we recall some facts from Harmonic Analysis.
 In Section 3, we prove Theorem \ref{Theorem 1}.
 Section 4 is devoted to the proof of Theorem \ref{Theorem 2}.
-In the Appendix, we prove local-in-time bounds for $(\ref{eq:Hartree})$ on the torus.
-The techniques mentioned in the Appendix apply to prove analogous bounds for $(\ref{eq:Hartree})$ on the plane.
+In Appendix A, we prove local-in-time bounds for $(\ref{eq:Hartree})$ on the torus.
+The techniques mentioned in Appendix A apply to prove analogous bounds for $(\ref{eq:Hartree})$ on the plane.

 \textbf{Acknowledgements:}